Behinder/MusicChoice_M3u/README.md

 version.

 TODO:
-[x] Fix capturing network url requests
+[ ] Capturing correct network url requests
-- Find another URL for TVE authorisation simulating mobile device
+[ ] Find another URL for TVE authorisation simulating mobile device [ ] Rewrite using non-vulnerable dependencies

 Limitations:
 - All links are valid only for ~4 hours